navi-04/Issue-change-log/issue-change-log-cui/documentation/01-app-overview.md

 ## Architecture

-Issue Change Log is built on the **Atlassian Forge platform**, which provides:
+Advanced Work Item log is built on the **Atlassian Forge platform**, which provides:
 - Secure, isolated runtime environment
 - Built-in authentication and authorization
 - Direct integration with Jira APIs